You won’t be bored at Camp Siloam. We offer a wide variety of activities — including a few you’ll only find here!

 Arts and Crafts is offered under a giant circus tent at Camp Siloam.
 Each summer, our college staff come up with a variety of arts and crafts that are available to campers during free time.
 Arts and Crafts are only available during summer camp.

 Camp Siloam has two lighted sand volleyball courts for competitive volleyball games and tournaments.
 Each summer, there is a co-ed beach volleyball tournament among churches.
 Awards are given to the championship church at the end of the week.
 In the evening, the courts are lit for volleyball, Nuke’m or a variety of fun volleyball-type games.
-The volleyball courts are open in all seasons and all events.
+Beach volleyball is available during all seasons.

-Do you like soccer?
-Do you enjoy billiards?
-For the camper who enjoys both, Snookball is the perfect combination.
+For the camper who enjoys both soccer and billiards, Snookball is the perfect combination.
 This is a slow-moving strategic game that plays like billiards, but uses your feet.
 The court is a poured concrete “table” with astroturf.
 Two to six players can play a variety of billiard-like games.
-Snookball is available in all seasons and all events.
+Snookball is available during all seasons.

 Little Beaver Creek